flashmob/go-guerrilla/README.md

 Using websocket via https & password protected.
 (1 BTC for a successful merge)

-Contact by opening an issue on Github you need more clarification / details.
+If you need more clarification / details, please open an issue on Github.
-Also, welcome your suggestions for adding things to this Roadmap.
+Also, welcome your suggestions for adding things to this Roadmap - please open an issue.

 Another way to contribute is to donate to our bitcoin address to help us fund more bounties!